severalnines/docs/user-guide/admin_settings.rst

 	- Choose whether to enable or disable LDAP authentication.

 * **LDAP Host**
 	- The LDAP server hostname or IP address.
-To use LDAP over SSL/TLS, specify LDAP URI, ldaps://[hostname/IP address]
+To use LDAP over SSL/TLS, specify LDAP URI, :samp:`ldaps://{LDAP_host}`.

 * **LDAP Port**
 	- Default is 389 and 636 for LDAP over SSL.
 Make sure to allow connections from ClusterControl host for both TCP and UDP protocol.